BOOKSVP/api-docs/source/index.html.md

 Each request will return `x-rate-limit headers` so you can keep track of your queries.

+# Resources

+**Resource** is the collective term for _Event_ and _Collection_ objects.
+Some functionality, such as creating invites can apply to both _Events_ and _Collections_ - so for simplicity, we refer to them as a _Resources_ in the documentation.

 # Events

 Events are typically represent a single event that you are hosting and can be used to create bookings, send invites and manage your guest list.
 They have their own dedicated availability / capacity settings and can be configured to suit your needs.